scds/text-analysis-2/tuning.md

 # Fine-tuning SpaCy (Optional)

-Although SpaCy does an impressive job of recognizing named entities, it falls short of being perfect.
-In fact, the first few lines of the "wollstonecraft.txt" document, when visualized with displaCy, contain several obvious named entities - "SWEDEN", "MARY WOLLSTONECRAFT", "CASSEL & COMPANY Limited" and so on - that SpaCy misses entirely.
+Although SpaCy does a fairly reliable job of recognizing named entities, it falls short of being perfect.
+In fact, the first few lines of the "wollstonecraft.txt" document, when visualized with displaCy, contain several obvious named entities - "SWEDEN", "MARY WOLLSTONECRAFT", "CASSEL & COMPANY Limited" and so on - that SpaCy has overlooked.
 And yet, SpaCy is able to recognize those same entities at other points in the document.

 ![](assets/img/ner-misses.png)

-Although we can expect the small margin of error implied by an accuracy score of 0.90 for the *en_core_web_trf* language model, there are steps we can take in our script to fine-tune our results.
+Although we can expect - and tolertate - a small margin of error as implied by an accuracy score of 0.90 for the *en_core_web_trf* language model, there are steps we can take in our script to fine-tune our results.

 ## Restoring stop words

-Stop words, as mentioned in "[How Does NER Work?](ner.html)", are commonly occurring words that SpaCy ignores in the `Doc` object.
+Stop words, as mentioned earlier in "[How Does NER Work?](ner.html)", are commonly occurring words that SpaCy ignores when recognizing named entities the `Doc` object.

 [A full list of stop words](https://github.com/explosion/spaCy/blob/master/spacy/lang/en/stop_words.py) is listed on SpaCy's GitHub repository.
-There may, however, be cases in which we want to preserve the stop words within the corpus if they belong to named entites, like musicians with numbers in their names.
+There may, however, be cases in which we want to preserve the stop words within the corpus if they may belong to named entites.

-You can remove stopword from SpaCy's list by including the code below in your ner.py script (ensure that you wrap the term in quotation marks so that the console knows you are referring to a text string):
+You can remove stopword from SpaCy's list by including the code below in your ner.py script after the NLP pipeline is instantiated (ensure that you wrap the term in quotation marks to indicate a string literal, or text that is to be treated as text and not as code).
+Alternatively, type the code directly in the console if you have already run the ner.py script at least once, creating the `nlp` variable referred to in the command:

 ```
 nlp.Defaults.stop_words -= {"again", "anyhow"}